anuprao/docnyte/sample.md

 Paragraphs must be separated by a blank line.
 Basic formatting of *italics* and **bold** is supported.
 This *can be **nested** like* so.

+### Not A float

+info 1

+info 2

+info 3

+info 4

+--pagebreak--

 ## Lists

 ### Ordered list